-NIS in thousands
+INIS III UIOUSallus

 Issuance of 1,788,962 ordinary shares of the Company (A) 6,904

 Rights to agricultural produce 10,200

 Shareholder's loan (600)

 Non-controlling interests 15,655

 32,159

-- (A) The fair value of the ordinary shares which were issued as part of the consideration of the business combination was determined based on the closing price of the Company's stock on the Tel Aviv Stock Exchange on July 1, 2020. - B. Net cash flow in the acquisition
+(A) The fair value of the ordinary shares which were issued as part of the consideration of the business combination was determined based on the closing price of the Company's stock on the Tel Aviv Stock Exchange on July 1, 2020.

+B. Net cash flow in the acquisition

 NIS in thousands

--
+Consideration paid in cash -

-387
+Less - acquired cash and cash equivalents 387

-387
+Total 387